History of slavery in Kentucky: Civil War

 Kentucky did not abolish slavery during the Civil War, as did the border states of Maryland and Missouri.
 However, during the war, more than 70% of slaves in Kentucky were freed or escaped to Union lines.
 The war undermined the institution of slavery.
 Enslaved people quickly learned that authority and protection resided with the Union army.
 When Union military lines moved into areas previously held by Confederates, slaveholders often fled, leaving property and enslaved people behind.
 Most of these abandoned people immediately assumed the stance of free blacks.
 The war broke down the control that slaveowners had on slaves.
 By 1862, it had become common for Kentucky slaves to ask for wages in return for their labor.
 When denied, these people often fled enslavement.
 Enslaved people also enlisted in the Union army, thereby securing the rights of free men.
 By the war's end, Kentucky had mustered 23,703 blacks into federal service.

 The Kentucky legislature considered a conditional ratification of the Thirteenth Amendment, to deny freedmen and other blacks constitutional rights and require them to leave the state within ten years of freedom.
 Instead, it rejected the Amendment.
-Even after the conclusion of the Civil War and fall of the Confederacy, slaveholders in Kentucky continued to believe that slavery would continue to exist, and continued to hold and trade enslaved people through most of 1865.
-Slavery legally ended in the US on December 18, 1865, when the 13th Amendment became part of the Constitution.
-The 13th Amendment was not ratified in the state until 1976.
+Even after the conclusion of the Civil War and fall of the Confederacy, slaveholders in Kentucky continued to believe that slavery would continue to exist, or hoped that compensated emancipation for slavers would be adopted and continued to hold and trade enslaved people through most of 1865.
+Slavery legally ended in the state on December 18, 1865, when the 13th Amendment became part of the Constitution without ratification by Kentucky, although in 1976 the state symbolically ratified it.